How Does Energy Flow Through An Ecosystem?

 Trophic Levels and Ecological Pyramids

 Trophic levels help categorize organisms in an ecosystem according to their role in the energy flow.
-They are vital in understanding the hierarchy of energy transfer from one level to another and how this affects the structure and balance of ecosystems.
+They are key to understanding the hierarchy of energy transfer from one level to another and how this affects the structure and balance of ecosystems.
 Starting from the base of the trophic pyramid, each level consists of producers, primary consumers, secondary consumers, and so on, indicating their position in the food web.

 Ecological pyramids visually represent the reduction in energy and biomass as you move up trophic levels.
 This model demonstrates the energy loss that occurs with each transfer between levels, with only around 10% of the energy being passed on, while the rest is lost as heat.
 Because of this energy loss, the biomass distribution decreases from the producers up to the highest consumer levels.